smancke/guble/README.md

 Build and start with the following commands:

 ```
-	go install github.com/smancke/guble/guble-cli:
+	go get github.com/smancke/guble/guble-cli
-	./bin/guble-cli
+	bin/guble-cli
 ```

-## Run Tests
+## Run all tests
 ```
+    go get -t github.com/smancke/guble/...
     go test github.com/smancke/guble/...
 ```

+# Protocol Reference

-## Protocol
+## Websocket Protocol
-The communication with the guble server is done by usual websockets.
+The communication with the guble server is done by usual websockets, using the binary encoding.

 ### Message Format
 Payload messages send from the server to the client are all of in the following form: